tiloc/faiadashu/doc/overview.md

 Support for the FHIR Standard is focussed on the R4 release which is located here: [![FHIR R4](fhir-logo-www.png)](https://hl7.org/fhir/R4/)  https://hl7.org/fhir/R4/

 ### Theme
 Theme - including text and colors - is obtained through the Material theme of the app.
+Both dark and light schemes work.

 ### Locale
 Locale is obtained through `Localizations.localeOf(context)`